-• The Iron Triangle: Time + Money + Scope = Quality
+The Iron Triangle: Time + Money + Scope = Quality

-- Should be performed after each major milestone or goal - Discussion that should answer the following - What did we expect to happen? - What actually occurred? - What went well and why? - What can we improve upon and how? - Offers the following benefits: - Allow for strengths to be identified to be leveraged in the future - Make it easier to discover areas of weaknesses and ways to improve - Help identify what surprises were encountered - Have a dedicated note taker that's not from the team
+- Should be performed after each major milestone or goal - Discussion that should answer the following - What did we expect to happen? - What actually occurred? - What went well and why? - What can we improve upon and how? - Offers the following benefits: - Allow for strengths to be identified to be leveraged in the future - Make it easier to discover areas of weaknesses and ways to improve - · Help identify what surprises were encountered

 - Tips for an effective AAR

 - Make it a priority

 - Should be done right away

 - Should be considered the final step to any project

-- Assign a single owner for all ARR sessions

-- Should be someone from outside the team as a neutral moderator

-- Typically, someone from the PMO

 - Include everyone involved with the project

 - All viewpoints are needed for a complete picture

 - Those in the trenches know the details

 - Don't treat it as a team member performance review

 - Review the project's entire lifespan

 - Map out the actual schedule with milestones

 - Compare that to the planned schedule

-- Tips for an effective AAR (cont.) - Ask the right questions - Leverage the 4 main questions ("What", "When", "How", and "Why") - Dig into the "why" and "how" questions - Do not assign blame such sessions are never productive - Be considerate of those who made unintended mistakes - Write an After-Action Report - Summarize what was learned and what should be changed in the future - Include everything related to the 4 main questions: the good, the bad, and the ugly - Everything should be detailed and then distributed to the team and management - Implement all necessary changes - Don't repeat the mistakes of the past - Take lessons learned and update processes and procedures based on them - If necessary, include notes from previous reviews in project briefings
+- Tips for an effective AAR (cont.) - Ask the right questions - Leverage the 6 main questions but especially dig into the "why" and "how" questions - Do not assign blame such sessions are never productive - Be considerate of those who make unintended mistakes - Write an After-Action Report - Summarize what was learned and what should be changed in the future - Include everything: the good, the bad, and the ugly - Everything should be detailed and then distributed to the team and management - Implement all necessary changes - Don't repeat the mistakes of the past - Take lessons learned and update processes and procedures based on them - If necessary, include notes from previous reviews in project briefings